buildpacks/rfcs/text/0000-opt-in-layer-caching.md

 # Motivation
 [motivation]: #motivation

-- If the latest version of the buildpack is not aware of layers created by **any** earlier version of the buildpack and it doesn't removed all unrecognized layers, those layers may stick around indefinitely.
+- If the latest version of the buildpack is not aware of layers created by **any** earlier version of the buildpack and it doesn't remove all unrecognized layers, those layers may stick around indefinitely.
 This may lead to unexpected behavior and/or security vulnerabilities.
 - Logic to remove unrecognized layers could be removed from buildpacks and buildpack libraries like `libcnb`.

 # What it is